Why 'No Meeting' Policies Often Fail and How Meeting Analytics Can Help

-Shopify, the e-commerce giant, recently announced that they will be cutting all recurring meetings from their company in an effort to increase productivity and creativity among their employees.
+Shopify, for example, announced they were cutting all recurring meetings from their company in an effort to increase productivity and creativity among their employees.
 This bold move has the potential to offer numerous benefits for both the company and its employees.
 It does not come without a significant risk of downsides and should be considered carefully.

 In case you are considering a similar policy in your own organization, it is important to carefully analyze the data and gather input from employees in order to make an informed decision.
 By considering the potential benefits and downsides and implementing alternative methods of communication and collaboration, you can determine the best course of action for your company and your meeting culture.